Remodor/TLD_FireImprovements/README.md

   - Worst Torch From Quick Access

     _Uses the worst torch when pressing the quick access button._
+  - Sort Torch Starters

+	_If you want to sort torch starters from worst to best._
 - Fire Starters
   - Sort by Igniting Chance